WBI Healthy Workplace Bill

 The purple states have previously introduced the HWB.
 The dark blue states have passed training-only mandates for all employers (California) or state-only employers (Utah).

-Ways for Volunteers to Get Involved
+How Volunteers Can Get Involved

-For registered State Coordinators and Citizen Lobbyists.
+only for registered State Coordinators and Citizen Lobbyists.
+Go here to sign up.

 Puerto Rico Enacts